Homework 2: Neural Network Training¶

 Exercise 4 [10/10]: Implementing forward propagation forward_propagation()

-as inputs - Retrieve the weights and bias from
+2. Retrieve the weights and bias from parameters

 def forward_propagation(X, parameters):